tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 {% endhighlight %}

-For training model lets create tensorflow dataset which loads all images from path specified resize them to be of same size for efficient batch training and implements batching and prefetching.
+For training, the model lets create tensorflow dataset which loads all images from the path specified resize them to be of the same size for efficient batch training and implements batching and prefetching.
 Below class creates tfdataset for training.

-Note we are training model with fixed size images but we can generate image of any size because all layers in model are convolutional layers.
+Note we are training model with fixed-size images but we can generate images of any size because all layers in model are convolutional layers.

 {% highlight python linenos %}